8 best Google Calendar tips, hacks, and tricks you need to know

 In the Google Calendar web version, open Settings; in the left-hand column under General, you'll see Settings for my calendars.
 Next, click the calendar you want an itinerary from and scroll down to Other Notifications.
 The last option will be Daily Agenda, so click the drop-down menu next to it and change the option to Email.
 Presto, you'll get a daily summary of that calendar's events, uncluttered by the other events from your other calendars.

-Tip 5: Keyboard shortcuts
+Keyboard shortcuts

 You'll mostly type inside of fields in Google Calendar, adding event names or inviting people.
 But what happens when you hit your keys outside of event pages?
 You'll trigger some surprisingly useful shortcuts!

 Below, we'll break down our favorite Google Calendar keyboard shortcuts.
-Most Calendar shortcuts work with just the letter — no ⌘ or Cntl required — and they're pretty easy to memorize.
-If you want the full list, see the Google Support list here.
+Most Calendar shortcuts work with just the letter — no ⌘ or Ctrl required — and they're pretty easy to memorize.
+If you want the full list, we have a comprehensive guide that covers all the shortcuts.

 - Create an event: c (short for create)